mike-gimelfarb/cocoa/docs/multivariate.rst

 The Rosenbrock's method uses orthogonal search directions to explore the search space.
 Like PRAXIS, it searches along the search directions for a minimum, but originally used a pattern search instead of a line search.
-The variant of COCOA implements this method but replaces the pattern search with a fast Lagrange quadratic interpolation line search procedure outlined in the paper above.
+The provided variant implements this method but replaces the pattern search with a fast Lagrange quadratic interpolation line search procedure outlined in the paper above.
 It performs roughly on par with PRAXIS on many problems.